 - The counseling style needs to be empathic and supportive in order to create a comfortable environment in which behavioral change can occur.
 For example, change is less likely to occur if the counseling style is aggressive or confrontational.
 Motivational interviewing focuses on supportive rather than argumentative strategies.

 Four General Principles

 The interviewer upholds four general principles.
 They express empathy through listening, develop discrepancy, support self-efficacy, and adjust to resistance.
-Empathic motivational interviewing provides a basis for clients to feel understood, and in turn they are more likely to share their experiences with the interviewer.
-Discrepancy between where the client is and where they want to be helps the client become aware of current behaviors that are leading them away from their goals.
-They are likely to have increased motivation to make lifestyle changes after examining the discrepancies.
+Empathic motivational interviewing provides a basis for clients to feel understood, making it more likely that they will share their experiences with the interviewer.
+Exploring the discrepancy between where the client is and where they want to be helps the client become aware of current behaviors that are leading them away from their goals.
+They are likely to have increased motivation to make lifestyle changes after examining their discrepancies.
 Self-efficacy is the client’s belief that change is possible.
 Motivational interviewing is an approach that believes clients have the strength within themselves to make successful changes.
 In motivational interviewing, the interviewer avoids confronting the client.
-For example if the client resists the treatment, the interviewer rolls with it and prevents any struggle or argument from occurring.
+For example, if the client resists the treatment, the interviewer rolls with it and prevents any struggle or argument from occurring.